-The Two Faced Nut looked quite relaxed as he wandered among the huge gear wheels that had spilled from the broken side of an old paddle steamer.
-Clambering up the spokes of a half buried paddle he tried to make out the name cast on the massive arched plate that hung like a pendulum from the guard.
+The Two-Faced Nut looked quite relaxed as he wandered among the huge gear wheels that had spilt from the broken side of an old paddle steamer.
+Clambering up the spokes of a half-buried paddle he tried to make out the name cast on the massive arched plate that hung like a pendulum from the guard.

 Sprocket, who appeared to be quite overcome by the mechanical magic of the place, paced purposely below the stern of what must once have been a graceful liner.
 Staring up he saw its two huge propellers now draped in a heavy curtain of flaccid weed longingly gazing up at the flickering surface of the sea, while its bow lay hidden and forgotten in the deep soft mud.

 The sparse light that pierced the waves to shimmer timidly on the iridescent bellies of the great fish as they darted about the forest was beginning fade, scattering a mantle of inky blackness over the surface of the sea.